RickCogley/octopress-all/source/_posts/2010-06-22-convert-line-endings-with-aplomb.markdown

 You can also use the cat command to show line endings, with its -e switch.
 Do a _man cat_ for more info, because you can also get line numbers, for instance.
-The first file below has CRLF, which shows up in cat’s output as ^M$, and the second file has only a ^, which is equivalent to the Mac CR line ending only situation.
+The first file below has CRLF, which shows up in cat's output as ^M$, and the second file has only a ^, which is equivalent to the Mac CR line ending only situation.
 What you need will depend upon the import program.